flag United Kingdom United Kingdom: Tax System

 Local authorities apply a property-based tax levied on the occupier of a domestic dwelling at a flat rate per dwelling (properties' owners are taxed on unoccupied dwellings).

 The stamp duty land tax (SDLT) is charged in England and Northern Ireland on transfers of real property, with rates varying between 0% and 12% for residential properties (15% if the property is valued at more than GBP 500,000) and 0% to 5% for non-residential properties.
+Similar taxes - the land and buildings transaction tax (LBTT) and land transaction tax (LTT) - are charged on Scottish and Welsh property, respectively.

-Self-employed individuals pay contributions at 9% on yearly earnings between GBP 12,570 and GBP 50,270 (plus GBP 3.45 per week, and an additional 2% contribution for profits above the upper limit).
+Self-employed individuals pay contributions at 8% on yearly earnings between GBP 12,570 and GBP 50,270 (plus GBP 3.45 per week, and an additional 2% contribution for profits above the upper limit).

 Return to top